microsoft/Olive/docs/source/overview/options.md

 is the name of the evaluator.
 The value of the dictionary is another dictionary that contains the information of the evaluator.
 The information of the evaluator contains following items:

-- `metrics: [List]` This is a list of metrics that the evaluator will use to evaluate the model.
+- <a name="metrics"></a> `metrics: [List]` This is a list of metrics that the evaluator will use to evaluate the model.
 Each metric is a dictionary that contains following items:

     - `name: [str]` The name of the metric.
 This must be a unique name among all metrics in the evaluator.